Community-led High Street Innovators

 Location: Bristol

-Together, the Innovators are exploring different models for community involvement over their high streets.
-This includes involvement in vacant property task forces and local partnerships, creating a Commercial Property Database and Vacant Property Toolkit, testing new policy powers like High Street Rental Auctions, and exploring alternative approaches to cultural placemaking to avoid extractive town centre regeneration.
+Over 12 months, the Community-Led High Street Innovators explored different models for community involvement over their high streets.
+This included creating a Commercial Property Database and Vacant Property Toolkit, testing new policy powers like High Street Rental Auctions, and exploring alternative approaches to cultural placemaking to avoid extractive town centre regeneration.

 Shaping high streets policy